“Goodluck, I’m behind 7 proxies.”

 If you would like to use Tor with proxychains, install Tor by opening a new terminal and executing the apt-get install tor command (I already have Tor installed).
 This may take a few moments.
 After that, start Tor using the service tor start command.

 You can verify if Tor is already running by executing the service tor status command.
+You can then download the browser from the official Tor site.

 Step 7: Change the proxychains.conf File to Use Tor